Fire Plans

 as well as contact details for contractors who might need to be called in.

-fenced.
+adequately fenced.

-Your fire plan should be reviewed every year as part
+Review your fire plan every year

 this.